3750gustavo/Random-Video-Player-Streamer-Server/README.md

 ## Overview

-Imagine a Web APP that plays random videos at random starting points from your pc that you can acess from another machine or even your phone.
-This is exactly what this project is about.
+Imagine a Web APP that plays random videos at random starting points from your pc that you can access from another machine or even your phone.
+This is exactly what this project is about, it's all about breaking the client-server paradigm.

 ## Features